IntermediateAsset/spec/README.md

 Asset Exchange will use (.ae) for default file extension.
 The name "Asset Exchange" may be changed until the spec is completed.
 The file will be binary not JSON/XML.
 This will make loading stage faster.

+# Features

+* No JSON parsing, No XML Parsing, No text Parsing
+* Fast to load, fast to export
+* Strict file, strict spec description
+* Platform independent
+* Universal Shader Language (https://github.com/UniversalShading/spec) for shading if shadeers will be used
+* Universal Material (https://github.com/UniversalMaterial) for material definitions (maybe)
+* Completely Binary format
+* READONLY binary and WRITE-Enabled binaries
+* Fetatures in common formats will be supported (COLLADA, glTF, Obj, USD, STL, Alembic...)
+* Layering maybe supported
+* External references (data maybe embedded or stored externally as db), this all also help to provide layering like USD
+* Extensions, exendible
+* Optional Compression
+* Asset + Scene description
+* Audio support
+* Open spec, open source

 # Shader System

 It will use Universal Shader Language (https://github.com/UniversalShading/spec) for shaders.